 If you travel through Japan, you often experience moments in which you are seeing such beautiful scenery in front of you that you think you have stumbled into an animated film.
-And this is the feeling that threatens to overwhelm guests of the Osawa Onsen in Hanamaki, Iwate Prefecture, who can climb into the outdoor hot spring and almost touch the crystal clear water of the river, which flows directly past the onsen.
+And this is the feeling that threatens to overwhelm me when I visit Osawa Onsen in Hanamaki, Iwate Prefecture, which is a place where one can climb into the outdoor hot spring and almost touch the crystal clear water of the river, which flows directly past the onsen.

 The Osawa Onsen is nestled between quiet slopes.
 Especially during the autumn season, the landscape offers the guests a breathtaking view that borders on surreal in all its flawless natural beauty.
 With an azure blue sky, the colorful autumn colors are reflected in the crystal-clear river water as if it were dyed in the most beautiful hues of crimson, green and gold.

 The Osawa Onsen through the centuries

 The wooden buildings of the ryokan are extensive and invite you to discover them more.
 The oldest parts of the architecture are over 200 years old.
 The hot springs itself has existed for several centuries and is still frequented by guests from near and far.
 In Iwate Prefecture, Osawa Onsen is a real gem worth visiting.

 Legend has it that once upon a time, a white monkey was spotted washing its wounds in the hot spring water.
 Since then, people have come to Osawa Onsen to bathe in the hot water and heal both physically and mentally.
 Old onsens in particular often have a shrine nearby.
 The Osawa Onsen is no exception.
 The shrine here is dedicated to a Buddhist god of healing.